How the Program Works

-Like all new students, Pathway students must attend New Student Orientation (NSO).
-During NSO students are introduced to an assortment of campus resources, meet individually with an Academic Adviser and register for classes.
+Like all new students, Pathway students must complete New Student Orientation (NSO).
+As a part of NSO, students are introduced to an assortment of campus resources and meet with an Academic Adviser before registering for classes.
 Due to program enrollment restrictions, you may not be able to enroll in courses required for your major during the first year.

 Find out more information by visiting the NSO webpage or calling 512.245.2364.

 If you wish to use your veterans benefits for tuition at both Texas State and ACC, you must contact the Veterans Affairs VA Office at each institution in order to complete the proper paperwork.
 For GI Bill programs, courses taken at ACC must be confirmed as applicable to your Texas State degree by an Academic Advisor at Texas State.
 Please contact the Texas State University VA Office to discuss completion of a Parent Institution Form.

 ACC VA Office email address : email@example.com

 If I accept my Pathway program offer and I later receive a higher class rank or test scores, can I be reconsidered for full admission to Texas State?

 Yes.
 Texas State will reconsider your admission status if additional information, such as a higher test score or a higher class rank, is available by the admission priority date.
 Please notify Texas State’s Office of Undergraduate Admissions if you wish to be reconsidered and that new information is available.

 No, Texas State will share all admission and enrollment information with ACC.
 No separate admission application to ACC is needed.